 clusters that were created with an earlier version.
 Upgrading a cluster to the

-latest Anthos clusters on bare metal version brings performance and security
+latest Anthos clusters on bare metal version brings added features and fixes to your

 clusters with the

 If you want to enable SELinux to secure your containers, you must make sure that

 Enforced mode on all your host machines.
 Starting with

 Anthos clusters on bare metal release 1.9.0 or later, you can enable or disable SELinux

 before or after cluster creation or cluster upgrades.
 SELinux is enabled by

 default on Red Hat Enterprise Linux (RHEL) and CentOS.
 If SELinux is disabled on